Products

 Once you’ve set your objectives, you can determine the data you need to gather in your survey to make your decision.

 Make sure you’re not asking leading questions.
-If you need help, check out this great post by Dr. Phil Garland on the topic.
+If you need help, check out this great post about leading questions by Dr. Phil Garland on the topic.

 It never hurts to proofread and send your survey to friends and colleagues to take it for a test run.
 They’ll help you make sure your questions and response options are understandable and all your skip logic works.